DEPARTMENT OF COMPUTATIONAL AND INFORMATION SCIENCES

 The Department of Computational and Information Sciences offers a Baccalaureate degree in mathematics and seeks to provide the background requisite for employment and/or advanced study.
 The department provides to all students the mathematics and computer science courses required to satisfy the general education standards appropriate for a four-year, liberal arts college.
 The department offers courses at a variety of introductory levels to accommodate students of varying backgrounds and abilities.
 A major in mathematics combines pure and applied studies, allowing for some concentration in each and may lead to careers in teaching, industry, and government.
+Students who major in Mathematics can seek secondary education certification in Math by taking the identified courses in Education and completing the GPA and testing requirements for certification.
+Students interested in this option should speak with their academic advisors or with a faculty member in the Department of Education.

 Student Learning Outcomes